Dorrell out as coach at Colorado after 0-5 start to season

 Dorrell, 58, was brought in as a replacement when Mel Tucker bolted for Michigan State out of the blue in February 2020.

-Dorrell’s hiring was met with surprise because he had been out of college coaching for a while.
-He was an assistant with the Miami Dolphins at the time, but had been UCLA’s head coach from 2003-07.
+The hiring of Dorrell was met with surprise because he had been out of college coaching for a while.
+He was an assistant with the Miami Dolphins at the time, but he had been UCLA’s head coach from 2003-07.

-Dorrell, who had just built a house in the Boulder area, agreed to a five-year, $18 million contract that ran through 2024.
-His termination was first reported by ESPN.
-The buyout is approximately $8.7 million.
+Dorrell, who had built a house in the Boulder area, agreed to a five-year, $18 million contract that ran through 2024.
+The buyout, which will come out of the athletic department’s budget, is approximately $8.7 million, but could be reduced pending his next job.

+Although the Buffaloes have had just two winning seasons since 2006 — and one of them was their 4-2 record during the pandemic in 2020 — George said he trusts Colorado can return to prominence.

+“We will do what is needed to get a winning football team back on this field,” George said. “… This place can be and will be a football powerhouse.
+We have the facilities.
+We have the location.
+We have the programs.
+We have everything that we need to be successful on the football field.”

 Colorado waited to announce the news until after Dorrell had a chance to inform his staff and players in a meeting.
 Defensive coordinator Chris Wilson was also let go.

-Dorrell didn’t have much of an offseason program due to coronavirus restrictions his inaugural season, but led the Buffaloes to a 4-2 mark and an appearance in the Alamo Bowl.
+Dorrell didn’t have much of an offseason program due to coronavirus restrictions his inaugural season, but he led the Buffaloes to a 4-2 mark — they started 4-0 — and an appearance in the Alamo Bowl.
 Dorrell was named Pac-12 coach of the year.

-But it’s been downhill ever since for the Buffaloes.
 Colorado went 4-8 last season and saw several key starters leave through the transfer portal.
 This season, Colorado has rotated through three quarterbacks in trying to ignite an offense that ranks near the bottom of the FBS ranks.
-The Buffaloes and rival Colorado State, who have a new coach in Jay Norvell, are the only two teams left in the FBS without a win.
+The Buffaloes and rival Colorado State, which has a new coach in Jay Norvell, are the only two teams left in the FBS without a win.

+Dorrell weathered some rocky moments over his time in Boulder.
+A year ago, he apologized a day after losing his cool and pushing a photojournalist’s camera on his way off the field following a 37-14 loss to Southern California.

+He also came under fire last season for skipping his customary postgame radio show after a 30-0 loss to the Gophers.
+In addition, Dorrell drew scrutiny when he didn’t make his players available after a 55-23 loss to Texas in the Alamo Bowl.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2